elastic/kibana/src/plugins/data/public/public.api.md

     aggs?: Record<string, IndexPatternAggRestrictions>;
 }

+// Warning: (ae-missing-release-tag) "injectReferences" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const injectSearchSourceReferences: (searchSourceFields: SearchSourceFields & {
+    indexRefName: string;
+}, references: SavedObjectReference[]) => SearchSourceFields;

 // Warning: (ae-missing-release-tag) "InputTimeRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)